 We tend to expel less energy while we are sitting down than if we were to move around or stand.
-Studies have found that numerous negative health effects is linked to sitting down for long periods of time.From obesity, raised blood pressure, high blood sugar, extra body fat around the waist and high cholesterol levels that make up metabolic syndrome.
-Overly long sitting and prolonged periods of sitting increase risk of death from cardiovascular disease and cancer.
+Studies have found that numerous negative health effects are linked to sitting down for long periods of time.From obesity, raised blood pressure, high blood sugar, extra body fat around the waist and high cholesterol levels that make up metabolic syndrome, prolonged periods of sitting increase risk of death from cardiovascular disease and cancer.

 Spending a lot of time sitting at a desk, behind your steering wheel, or in front of the TV can be harmful.
 A report of 13 studies of sitting time and activity levels found that people who sat for over 8 hours a day without physical activity had a risk of dying remarkably close to the risks caused by obesity and smoking.
-However, the difference between other studies, this analysis of data from more than a million people found that an hour and a quarter of medium intense physical activity each day counteracted the negative of too much sitting.
+This analysis of data from more than a million people found that an hour and a quarter of medium intense physical activity each day counteracted the negative of too much sitting.
 A different study found that a longer amount of sitting time contributed only a little to mortality for people who were most active.

 Further study is required on the effects of sedentary and physical activity on health.
-But it looks clear that less time sitting and more time moving about contribute to healthier lives.
-Anyone can begin by simply standing rather than sitting whenever you can or finding ways to walk anywhere while you work.
+But it looks clear that less time sitting and more time moving about would certainly contribute to healthier lives.
+Anyone can begin by simply standing rather than sitting whenever you can or finding ways to walk around at your work place.

-Attach your work surface above a treadmill with a computer screen and keyboard on a stand or a specialized built vertical desk.
+Attach your desk above a treadmill with a computer screen and keyboard on a stand or a specially built vertical desk.
 This allows you to be in motion throughout the day.

 The impact of movement, even light movement, can be beneficial.
-You will use more calories, which can lead to weight loss and a boost in energy.
-Not only that, physical activity helps keep up muscle tone, your ability to move, and your mental well-being, especially in later years.
+You will use more calories, which can lead to weight loss and boost in energy.
+Not only that, physical activity helps keep up muscle tone, your ability to move and your mental well-being, especially in later years.

 courtesy : portablelaptopstands